reritom/Trinity/README.md

 - Sensors should be added, to simulate devices interacting with the network
 - Add a spark (Pilgrim) which is destined for all relays, to searching for relays in the network which have connected devices.
 Similar behaviour to an Explorer
 - Create an example function which propagates the local mappings of relays so that routing can be tested more easily.
+- Add an application layer to the sensor which allows for message encryption (#FeatureDrift)

 ## Authors